Karim Dridi

-Karim Dridi (born 9 January 1961 in tunis) is a French Tunisian prolific film director and screenwriter.
+Karim Dridi is a French Tunisian prolific film director and screenwriter.
+He became known for his 1994 film Pigalle, followed in the following year by Bye-Bye.

+Early life

+Karim Dridi was born in Tunis, in Tunisia.

 Career

 Dridi emerged as a director when he was still a child.
-His debut short Zoé la boxeuse was selected for several film festivals and won at the Grenoble short film festival.
+His debut short film was Dans le sac (1987).
+His next short, Zoé la boxeuse (1992) was selected for several film festivals and won at the Grenoble Outdoor Short Film Festival in Grenoble, France.

-His 1994 film Pigalle entered into the main competition at the 51st edition of the Venice Film Festival and was nominated for the César Award for Best Debut in 1996.
-His next film Bye-Bye was screened in the Un Certain Regard section at the 1995 Cannes Film Festival.
+His 1994 debut feature film, the neo-noir Pigalle, was entered into the main competition at the 51st edition of the Venice Film Festival and was nominated for the César Award for Best Debut in 1996.
+His next film, Bye-Bye, was screened in the Un Certain Regard section at the 1995 Cannes Film Festival.

 His 2000 musical road movie Cuba feliz was selected at the Directors' Fortnight in Cannes.

-Antoine Raimbault's feature debut Conviction is based on Dridi's original idea.
+Antoine Raimbault's feature debut Conviction (2018) is based on Dridi's original idea.

 His 2024 movie Lazy Girls won third prize in the main competition at the Bergamo Film Meeting 2025.